-10.4.1 Determining WebCenter Consumer Application and Portlet Producer Compatibility
+15.4.1 Determining WebCenter Consumer Application and Portlet Producer Compatibility

-In most cases, WebCenter consumer applications or portlet producer applications deployed to Oracle Application Server 10.1.3.x are compatible with applications upgraded to Oracle Fusion Middleware 11g.
+In most cases, WebCenter consumer applications or portlet producer applications deployed to Oracle Application Server 10.1.3.x are compatible with applications migrated to Oracle Fusion Middleware 11g.
 For example, a WebCenter consumer application that has been migrated and deployed to Oracle WebLogic Server in Oracle Fusion Middleware 11g may still use portlets from PDK-Java producer applications running on Oracle Application Server 10.1.3.x.

 Oracle Fusion Middleware 11g supports backward compatibility for WebCenter consumer applications and portlet producer applications.
-Based on the compatibility supported, you may decide to migrate only your WebCenter consumer applications or portlet producer applications, or both.
-Table 10-3 lists the compatibility between different versions of WebCenter consumer applications and portlet producer applications.
-In the table, the term 11g refers to an application originally created in Oracle WebCenter 11g or to a WebCenter 10.1.3.x application that has been migrated to Oracle WebCenter 11g.
+Based on the compatibility supported, you may decide to migrate only your WebCenter consumer applications or only portlet producer applications, or both.
+Table 15-4 lists the compatibility between different versions of WebCenter consumer applications and portlet producer applications.

-Table 10-3 shows that a WebCenter 10.1.3.x consumer application and a PDK-Java or a WSRP 1.0 WebCenter 11g portlet producer application are compatible.
+Table 15-4 shows that a WebCenter 10.1.3.x consumer application and a PDK-Java or a WSRP 1.0 WebCenter 11g portlet producer application are compatible.
 In such a case where backward compatibility is supported, you may choose not to migrate your WebCenter 10.1.3.x consumer application to Oracle WebCenter 11g.
 The table further shows that a WebCenter 11g consumer application and a PDK-Java or a WSRP 1.0 WebCenter 10.1.3.x portlet producer application are compatible.
-In such a case, you may choose not to migrate your 10.1.3.x portlet producer application.
+In such a case, you may choose not to migrate your 10.1.3.x portlet producer application are compatible.
+In such a case, you may choose not to migrate your 10.1.3.x portlet producer application are compatible.